What’s the best over/under shotgun for under $500?

 While I would never turn down a super fancy, high-end shotgun if it was given to me, I’d much rather spend my money on a plain gun that will be a good friend.

-Or maybe you’re looking for a more standard tube-fed shotgun instead of the over under mechanism, see our Best Shotgun for Beginners Guide.
+Or maybe you’re looking for a more standard tube-fed shotgun instead of the over-under mechanism, see our Best Shotguns for Home Defense.